Updated on: 2/18/2019

 UPDATE: The Washington State Patrol (WSP) says that the driver of the semi-truck was interviewed by a Drug Recognition Expert (DRE) officer and was not found to be impaired by alcohol or drugs at the time of the collision.
-Thurston County Coroner Gary Warnock also recently identified the men who were killed in the collision.
+Thurston County Coroner Gary Warnock also recently identified the men who were killed in the semi truck collision.

 ORIGINAL STORY: Two people were killed and at least three more suffered significant injuries Tuesday night after a serious crash involving two semi-trucks on Interstate 5 near Marvin Road in Lacey.